ajpikul-com/contate/README.md

 ## Quick Start

-Clone this into a directory where you want to make some documents (git submodule?), copy the Makefile from here to the root, and edit a few variabels at the top of the Makefile to set your "build" "stage" and "release" directories, if you need all that.
+Clone this into a directory where you want to make some documents (git submodule?), copy the Makefile from this to the root (presumably ../ if you cloned contate like I said), and edit a few variables at the head of the Makefile to set your "build" "stage" and "release" directories, if you need all that.

 ## Usage